 My research program at large spans from work on inferring phylogenetic relationships (phylogenetic trees)…

-- for a recent paper on accounting for reticulation when inferring phylogenies, see here;
+• for work on accounting for reticulation when inferring phylogenies, see here;

 …to using these trees to do quantitative typology using phylogenetic comparative methods.
 I have worked on a variety of topics using these methods, among others;